-- § 3.
+§ 3.
 The aim is always to come to a workable arrangement through dialogue.
-If problems arise during the dialogue, the faculty ombudsperson may be asked to intervene. - § 4.
+If problems arise during the dialogue, the faculty ombudsperson may be asked to intervene.

+§ 4.
 Students for whom the conditions of their place of residence do not allow him / her to take an online exam in a serene manner, or who do not have specific software required for the remote exams or whose internet connection is unstable can request online to take exams in a room made available by VUB.

-To this end, students submit their request to begeleiding@vub.be and this within the same deadlines as those stated in § 2 of this article.
+To this end, students submit their request via an online form that will be made available on the webpage of Study Guidance be and this within the same deadlines as those stated in § 2 of this article.